xinxin68/scenarios/linux/challenge-pipeline-and-redirection/step2.md

-Challenge: Create a script to manipulate files using logical, redirect, and pipeline commands.
+# Create a script to manipulate files using logical, redirect, and pipeline commands.

 ## Introduction